Making money while you travel isn’t as difficult as you might think.

 Travellers everywhere have found countless ways to make extra money on the road.
 Here are 7 things you could be doing to make money while you travel.

 1. Sell stuff online

 The trick is to choose a product that you can sell from anywhere.
-Maybe you could sell digital products like I do over in my Etsy store.
-Maybe you make jewellery or knit scarves, and you can sell your products as you create them.
+Maybe you could sell digital products, or make jewellery or knit scarves, then you can sell your products as you create them?